 What works best for me is to carry the treats right in my pocket.
 Yep, crumbles and all.
 There's no crinkling of a bag to forewarn of a coming treat, no big pouch sitting front and center saying look at me, and no fumbling around with trying to hold all the treats in your hand.

 And to keep your dog from knowing where the treats are, you can switch up where you put them!
 First carry them in your front right pants pocket, and next time put them in the left side.
 Then in your shirt pocket, and then the back pocket of your pants.
 Get it?
 Think sneaky.

 Some people don't understand why this is so important.
 Basically, I don't want my dog constantly waiting for the next treat and watching my pocket or treat pouch, but instead, watching me.

 My all-time favorite dog training treat is Pupperoni.
 It is so handy, as they are shaped like pepperette sticks.
 You stick just grab a stick, shove it in your pocket, and you're good to go!
 All you have to do is break off a little piece as you need it.
 Easy, peasy.
 They help cut down on the amount of crumbs that end up being harbored in your pockets, too.

 Other great treats to use are Benny Bully dehydrated liver treats, Roll Over or Bil-Jac's.
 The last two are a nice training size, and really moist.

 Another brand that I've used is Zuke's.
 They have great flavours and you can get ones that are called "Mini Naturals" that are, again, a great training size.
 Grain-free and low calorie options are readily available, too.

-However, since my dog has switched to a raw dog food diet, I have been using treats quite sparingly as she gets itchy from most of them.
-Whether it's the protein source or the additives in treats, either way, it puts Justice in a scratching tizzy.
+However, when I switched my previous dog, Justice, to a raw dog food diet, I used treats quite sparingly as she got itchy from most of them.
+Whether it's the protein source or the additives in treats, either way, it used to put Justice in a scratching tizzy.